LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.221.0
+*Released*: 27 September 2022
+* Add Audit Logs in subNav for admin pages and alphabetize subNav tabs
+* Updates for change in route to audit page with eventType as a url parameter
+* Update NavItem logic for active tab to exclude parameters in URL when comparing paths

 ### version 2.220.0
 *Released*: 26 September 2022
 * Introduce `GlobalStateContext` which is an extensible context made available to all of our applications.